ausberg/tta_ratings_dev/definitions.md

 - The change in a player's position on the leaderboard since the start of the rating period.

 ### **Title**
-- The highest division ever achieved by the player in the International or Intermezzo tournament.
+- The highest division ever reached by a player in the International or Intermezzo tournament.
 - GM: Grandmaster
 - M: Master
 - P: Platinum